 - As a freestanding, nonpolitical organization, WSI provides a cost-effective means for international government and industry cooperation in achieving higher standards and status for vocational education and training on a worldwide basis.

 - WSI is an international, member-driven organization that works through collaborative efforts to raise the awareness of skilled professions.
-Currently, there are 50 member countries.
+Currently, there are 85 member countries and regions.

 - The first competition was held in 1950 in Madrid, Spain.
-Germany hosted the most recent WorldSkills Competition in Leipzig in 2013.
+Brazil hosted the most recent WorldSkills Competition in Kazan, Russian in 2019.